gschmutz/stream-processing-workshop/01-environment/README.md

-# Preparing the Environment
+# Setup the Streaming Platform
 The environment for this course is completly based on docker containers.

 Either use the Virtual Machine image made available in the course, containing a docker installation or provisiong your own Docker environemnt including Docker Compose.
 Find the information for installing [Docker](https://docs.docker.com/install/#supported-platforms) and [Docker Compose](https://docs.docker.com/compose/install/).

-Here you can find the installation of an Virtual Machine in Azure.
+[Here](../00-setup/README.md) you can find the installation of an Virtual Machine in Azure.

 ## Prepare the Docker Compose configuration